 For most people taking a day-trip, that’s probably the full extent of what you can pack into a sunny, sandy, and sea-salty day.
 There’s much more to explore though, namely in the way of local accommodations and restaurants ‘off the strip’ that have begun to flourish in the small but growing community.
 If you stay and eat where everyone else does, you’re missing most of what makes Long Beach special.

-Where to Drink & Dine in Long Beach
+Where to Eat & Drink in Long Beach

 Having visited Long beach twice, I can honestly say: if you only have a weekend, you need to be A) ruthless in your desire to eat the best food in Long Beach (which will admittedly be tough since there are so many great choices) or B) willing to stretch out your stomach so you can try it all.
 Here are my recommendations.